kevin200010/real-estate-agent/README.md

 If these values are omitted the backend falls back to an in-memory store, so appointments will not persist across restarts.

+To work with a user's personal Google Calendar instead of a shared service account calendar, implement OAuth 2.0 to obtain an access token for that user and pass it to the backend when creating or fetching events.

 ## Notes

 This example focuses on illustrating how components fit together.
 Production applications should implement robust error handling, streaming audio for low latency, and secure storage of user data.